 And most important…

-Set aside your expectations and frustrations
+9. Set aside your expectations and frustrations

 Instead, relax.
 Distance yourself from potty training and don’t take it personally.
-It’s not something to argue about.
-The more carefree and encouraging you can be, the more inclined he’ll be to give it a shot.
+It’s not something to argue about—the more carefree and encouraging you can be, the more inclined he’ll be to give it a shot.

-Set aside any pressure to potty train within a given time frame.
+Expect accidents to happen, and should he get upset, hold off for a week before trying again.
+And lastly, set aside any pressure to potty train within a given time frame.
 You don’t have to follow a quick path to potty training if it doesn’t feel comfortable or it doesn’t work for you.

-Your child will learn how to use the potty, even if it takes a little longer.
+He will learn how to use the potty, even if it takes a little longer.
 You won’t be packing diapers in his kindergarten bag, after all.

-Get more potty training tips:
+Get more tips: